Pacific Wings: History

 The airline was established and started operations in July 1974 when it was incorporated as Air Nevada, an on-demand charter operator.
 Scheduled passenger services started in 1978 with the airline operating nonstop flights between Las Vegas and Grand Canyon National Park Airport with Cessna 402 twin prop aircraft.
 After Eagle Canyon Airlines acquired its network of tour operators, Air Nevada ceased operations in January 1998, changed its operating name to Pacific Wings and continued its scheduled services within Hawaii.
-It is owned by Greg Kahlstorf (50%) and Frank Ford (50%).
+It was owned by Greg Kahlstorf (50%) and Frank Ford (50%).

 On February 1, 2007, the airline began operating flights between Honolulu and Molokai, Honolulu and Lanai, and Kahului and Molokai as PW Express, offering $49 one way fares on every seat on every flight.
 Service to Kapalua, West Maui began a month later.
 PW Express service terminated in July 2009 in the wake of Pacific Wings cutbacks following an incident with airport security in Kahului.

 In May 2013, the airline confirmed reports that it would be ending all flights in Hawaii on June 15, 2013.
 By the time the reports emerged, the airline had reduced its service to Honolulu, Kahului, Kona, and Molokai; having eliminated flights Hana, Kalaupapa, and Kamuela.
 By 2014 the airline ceased all operations and was out of business.